|

 Fertilizing Your Family Tree with Conversation

-Oral histories are one of the best genealogical tools, and often one of the
+Oral histories are one of the best genealogical tools, and often one of

-help you get started down the road to your family's story.
+tips can help you get started down the road to your family's story.

-People say that talking to your plants can make them grow, and the same is
+People say that talking to your plants can make them grow, and the same

 Making the most of your interview means keeping an ear open for good stories,